HoyLab-Rowan/pyRUQT/README.md

     Install ASE, OpenMolcas(sandx_fock branch), and optionally PySCF for all users.

-    Check the examples folder for scripts to get started running calculations.
+    Use the run_pyRUQT.py script in the examples to get started running calculations.
+Check out https://www.youtube.com/@hoyresearchgroup for tutorial videos

 If you use this code in your research please cite: